chromestone/TCP-Chatroom/README.md

 These are my "chatroom" projects.
 Note that I am not sure which one of these actually works.
-It's the effort that count's... right?
+It's the effort that counts... right?

 This is probably one of the only repositories that has code doesn't run as it's supposed to. :(